Education in Scotland in the twentieth century: Schools

-Unlike the Education Act 1944 in England and Wales, the Education (Scotland) Act 1945 was largely a consolidation measure, because universal secondary education had already been in place for over a decade.
+Unlike the Education Act 1944 in England and Wales, the Education (Scotland) Act 1945 (8 & 9 Geo.
+6. c.
+37) was largely a consolidation measure, because universal secondary education had already been in place for over a decade.
 Plans to raise the school leaving age to 15 in the 1940s were never ratified, but increasing numbers stayed on beyond elementary education and it was eventually raised to 16 in 1973.
 As a result, secondary education was the major area of growth, particularly for girls, who stayed on in full-time education in increasing numbers throughout the century.
 The 1947 Report on Secondary Education by the Education Advisory Council, established by Labour minister Tom Johnston, proposed an end to selection and, although rejected by Labour and Conservative governments, became a benchmark for reform.
 Selection was ended by the Labour government in 1965, which recommended that councils produced one kind of comprehensive secondary school that took all the children in a given neighbourhood.
 By the late 1970s 75 per cent of children were in non-selective schools and by the early 1980s only the five per cent of children in private schools were subject to selection.

-New qualifications were developed to cope with changing aspirations and economics, with the Leaving Certificate being replaced by the Scottish Certificate of Education Ordinary Grade ('O-Grade') and Higher Grade ('Higher') qualifications in 1962, which became the basic entry qualification for university study.
-In the 1980s these were replaced by the Standard Grade qualifications.
-The greater availability of academic qualifications encouraged students to stay on at school.
+Greater availability of academic qualifications encouraged students to stay on at school.
 In 1967 22 per cent of students stayed on beyond age 15, but by 1994 the number staying on beyond 16 was 74 per cent.
 The reorganisation of local government in 1975, which transferred education to nine mainland and three smaller island authorities, allowed those containing large urban centres, to redistribute resources to poorer areas, making education part of a programme of wider social reform.
 In the 1980s the curriculum was reformed to take account of the whole range of abilities.
 In 1955 only 22 per cent of pupils achieved five or more passes in ordinary grade.
 By 1995 the proportion achieving the equivalent in the standard grade was 55 per cent.
 Gender differences disappeared as girls' attainment caught up with boys in the early 1980s.

+The two levels of examinations were originally called Highers and Lowers, but although the name Highers had been retained, Lowers had been renamed Ordinary Grade around 1960 and then again Standard Grade from the second half of the 1980s.
+Although these arrangements for assessment in secondary schools had been changed and developed over the years, they nevertheless remained close to those of the Scottish Leaving Certificate established in 1888 largely following recommendations by Professor George Chrystal.
+Hence in 1990 a committee was set up under Professor John Howie to review upper secondary education.